Testing & Analysis

 pnpm test:color # ColorGenerator library tests

-The test suite validates both standard ERC-721 compliance and custom functionality through 87 test cases executing in approximately 11 seconds.
+The test suite validates both standard ERC-721 compliance and custom functionality through 96 test cases that finish in roughly 12 seconds on a local Hardhat network.

 Contract-Specific Testing